 by Janet Jonus photo courtesy of the Carnegie Science Center/Mummies of the World

-The world-renown Mummies of the World exhibit is heading to the Carnegie Science Center’s PPG Science Pavilion for an exclusive engagement from October 5, 2019 through April 19, 2020.
+The world-renown Mummies of the World exhibit is at the Carnegie Science Center’s PPG Science Pavilion for an exclusive engagement from October 5, 2019 through April 19, 2020.
 The exhibit includes mummies from museums around the world interspersed with interactive displays describing the mummification process, and the lives of the people who became the mummies in the exhibit.

 Most people associate mummies with the Pharaohs of ancient Egypt.
 Mummification was a process that was used by people around the world.
 The Aztecs, Incan, Aboriginals, Egyptians, Africans, and Europeans all practiced the art of mummification.
 Mummification varies by culture.
 It is the process of drying out, or desiccating, the body.
 The idea was to preserve as much skin as possible.
 Intentional mummification was often a part of religious rituals surrounding death.
 The Egyptians thought you did actually “take it with you” providing their pharaoh mummies with everything the pharaoh would need in the next life.
 Some ancient civilizations mummified all of their dead.
 Many other cultures reserved mummification for the rich and powerful.